 Detailed findings from the study: the following are percentages of patients meeting the guideline goals: 59 percent to 61 percent for all patients presenting directly to PCI-capable hospitals; 50 percent to 55 percent for those transported by EMS to PCI-capable hospitals; and 44 percent to 48 percent for those transferred from other facilities.

 About The Feinstein Institute

 The Feinstein Institute for Medical Research is the research arm of Northwell Health, the largest healthcare provider in New York.
 Home to 50 research laboratories and to clinical research throughout dozens of hospitals and outpatient facilities, the 2,000 researchers and staff of the Feinstein are making breakthroughs in molecular medicine, genetics, oncology, brain research, mental health, autoimmunity, and bioelectronic medicine – a new field of science that has the potential to revolutionize medicine.
 For more information about how we empower imagination and pioneer discovery, visit FeinsteinInstitute.org.

 About Northwell Health

 Northwell Health is New York State’s largest health care provider and private employer.
 With 21 hospitals and nearly 450 outpatient practices, we serve 8 million people in the metro New York area and beyond.
 Our 61,000 employees work to change health care for the better.
 We’re making breakthroughs in medicine at the Feinstein Institute.
-We’re training the next generation of medical professionals at the visionary Hofstra Northwell School of Medicine and the School of Graduate Nursing and Physician Assistant Studies.
-And we offer health insurance through CareConnect.
+We’re training the next generation of medical professionals at the visionary Donald and Barbara Zucker School of Medicine at Hofstra/Northwell and the School of Graduate Nursing and Physician Assistant Studies.
 For information on our services in more than 100 medical specialties, visit Northwell.edu.

 For media inquiries, please contact: